whitttran/BIMM143/README.md

 # BIMM143
-Class work from W24 for BIMM143 at UCSD
+Class work from W24 for BIMM143 at UC San Diego.